SEDSCelestiaBPGC/BCI/contributing.md

 |	|	|	|--- training.py - This is script we used to training our first model
 |	|	|	|--- analysis.py - This is the script we used to run test and get the confusion matrix
 |	|	|	|--- result.jpeg - The resulting confusion matrix

-|--- feature translation - this contains all the files for classifying signals
+|--- feature translation - this contains all the files for classifying signals and arduino programming

 |--- device output - contains the files related to robotics.
 ```